 Sometimes, people argue their case by appealing to one's emotions.
 Other times, people appeal to others' ethics or morals.
-But, of course, you can also go with good ol' fashioned logic.
+But, of course, you can also go with good old-fashioned logic.
 And that's where logos enters the scene.

 George Orwell often considered the manner in which the ruling party (politicians) can manipulate facts to garner support for their initiatives.
 Orwell all but mocks logic in this excerpt by making the case that, even through logic, people can be tricked by their very own governing authorities.

-Tarry a little; there is something else.
+"Tarry a little; there is something else.

 This bond doth give thee here no jot of blood;